Smilaayyyy/IRCTC-Demo-/README.md

      -H "Content-Type: application/json" \
      -d '{"username": "existinguser", "password": "yourpassword"}'
 ```
-2. Train Management
+# Train Management
-Add Train (Admin Only)
+# Add Train (Admin Only)
 URL: http://localhost:3000/trains/add

 Method: POST
 Set method to POST.
 Enter URL: http://localhost:3000/trains/add.
 Go to the Headers tab, and add Authorization with the value Bearer <user-auth-token> you recieved while logging in your response body.
-Go to the Headers tab, and add x-api-key with your API key.
+Go to the Headers tab, and add x-api-key with your Admin_API key.
 Go to the Body tab, select raw, and choose JSON format.
 Enter the request body as shown above.
 Click Send.